Updated July 16, 2020

 We are offering exclusive private transportation included in all our tours.

-The National Institute for History and Anthropology established strategies for the reopening of cultural and social activities, in accordance with the traffic light system, based on a weekly reevaluation related to the current risk in each state and municipality.
+The National Institute of History and Anthropology (INAH) has drawn up strategies for the reopening of cultural and social activities according to the traffic light system, based on a weekly reassessment in relation to the current risk in each state and municipality.

 Mexico in Numbers